Benefits of Physical Activity

 - Weight‑bearing or Strength activities strengthen muscles and bones, and improve your posture.

-Try: weight/strength training routines, climbing stairs, exercises like abdominal curls and push‑ups, and lifting and carrying activities
+Try: weight/strength training regimes, push‑ups, and lifting and carrying activities.

 - Flexibility activities that involve bending and stretching, help to keep your muscles and joints mobile.